-If you lose your temper quickly, one of the best ways to prevent clients from hell if to avoid any communication while you are angry.
+If you lose your temper quickly, one of the best ways to prevent clients from hell is to avoid any communication while you are angry.

 Any email answered in haste can backfire.

-Being racist, sexist, or offensive in any manner of your communication will give a bad reputation.
+Being racist, sexist, or offensive in any manner of your communication will give you a bad reputation.

 Clients from hell know how to twist documentation to their benefit.

-In emails and chats, your tone can be miscommunicated so remember to be polite and keep every conversation respectful even if that is not what you receive from the client from hell.
+Your tone can be miscommunicated in emails and chats, so remember to be polite and keep every conversation respectful, even if that is not what you receive from the client from hell.

-Doing this will make sure you were the wiser one in your battle with the client from hell.
+Doing this will ensure you were the wiser in your battle with the client from hell.

-Here is helpful advice about email etiquettes you need to know as a freelancer and design client.
+Here is helpful advice about email etiquette you need to know as a freelancer and design client.

 Many times, the ball is in your court.